atk4/data/README.md

 $p = $clients->ref('Order')->ref('Payment');
 ```

-In the code snippet above, `$p` will be a a model object with containing all payments of all orders placed by VIP clients in scope.
+In the code snippet above, `$p` will be a model object with containing all payments of all orders placed by VIP clients in scope.
 Traversal executes no queries but rather relies on sub-query logic.

 ### 4. Database Vendor Abstraction and Multi-record Actions